 10 Last-Minute Things to Remember for Your Kid’s College Packing List

 For years my kids ran from the school bus or car into their middle school and high school and never once wore a rain jacket.
 At some point, except maybe in CA, your kid will need to walk across campus in a deluge.
-Make sure they are prepared.
+These come in lots of colors, too.

 Yes, we have coached our kids on why they have to wash whites and darks separately but sometimes that just won’t work.
 With these ingenious sheets, they will never have to worry about that red t-shirt making all their white t-shirts pink.

-Kids want their phones by their beds and, as they use them for all communication and as an alarm clock, it has become a necessity.
-An extra long charging cord means that the phone can be safely set on a bedside table (instead of being left to charge on the floor!) or reach a top bunk.
+Students want their phones by their beds and, as they use them for all communication and as an alarm clock, it has become a necessity.
+This durable, extra long and extra fast charging cord means that the phone can reach the bed.

 When they get sick (see above) this is one of the first questions you will get.
 I had my kids take a picture of our cards to keep in their phones so that they have the information when they need it.